mate-academy/jv-program-common-mistakes/java-core/builder-file/work-with-file.md

 Remember, if you are using classes that implement an AutoCloseable interface, we should use it with try-with-resources.

+#### Don't open nested connection to files
+Avoid opening connection to file in try block inside of another try block.
+We should keep opened connection to resource as short as possible.
+In code if you need to read and write to different files - do this in separate try blocks that are not located inside each other.

 #### Pay attention to access modifiers, they should not always be `public`
 If the method has only a utility purpose and is used only inside the same class, it should not be `public`.
 Keep your code as close as possible to follow the encapsulation principle.